We include products we think are useful. If you buy through the links on this page, we may receive a commission.

 Vitamin D2 or D3?

-On the labels, you'll mainly see two forms.
-Vitamin D2, also called ergocalciferol, is usually associated with plant or fungal sources.
-Vitamin D3, or cholecalciferol, is the form the body produces with sun exposure and usually comes from lanolin, although there are also options derived from lichens.
+On labels you will mostly see two forms.
+Vitamin D2, also called ergocalciferol, is usually linked to plant or fungal sources.
+Vitamin D3, or cholecalciferol, is the form the body makes with sun exposure and it usually comes from lanolin, although there are also options derived from lichens.

 What do IU, micrograms, and NRV mean?

-Vitamin D supplements are usually listed in IU or micrograms.
+Vitamin D supplements are usually expressed in IU or micrograms.
 The conversion is simple.
-One microgram is equal to 40 IU.
-That means 10 ยตg is 400 IU, 25 ยตg is 1000 IU, and 100 ยตg is 4000 IU.
+One microgram is equivalent to 40 IU, so 10 ยตg is 400 IU, 25 ยตg is 1000 IU, and 100 ยตg is 4000 IU.

 That doesn't mean the highest dose is automatically the best.
-A significant part of the choice depends on sun exposure, the season, skin tone, age, and the reason for seeking a supplement.
+Sun exposure, season, age, skin tone, and the reason for using the product all significantly affect how the packaging is interpreted.

 Why it might fit